How to reduce and manage your Salesforce data storage costs

 Categorize and delete unnecessary data

-A lot of the data being stored in your Salesforce environment is probably irrelevant for your day-to-day operations and may never be used again.
-You can categorize your data to identify all the outdated records, attachments and duplicated files that can be removed.
-Some ways to do this would include making use of record types or by optimizing your custom settings.
+Much of the data being stored in your Salesforce environment is likely no longer needed for your day-to-day operations and may never be used again.
+Categorizing your data can help to identify all the outdated records, attachments and duplicate files that can be removed.
+You can do this by using record types or by optimizing your custom settings.

 Once your data is categorized, you can delete the unnecessary data — either manually or automatically.

-If your primary problem is file storage capacity, you can save some space by file compression.
-This method involves downloading and then compressing attachments into smaller files, before re-uploading them back to Salesforce and deleting the original, bigger files to increase storage space.
-This works, in theory, for companies that either have very minimal files or have the time to be going through this entire process.
-But even with enough time, this method requires some level of technical expertise and then there are usually limits on the sizes of attachments, meaning large files need to be split up into smaller ones.
-This solution is likely to be only temporary though, as it can be a lot of time and effort to constantly be compressing files to free up space.
+File compression reduces Salesforce file storage usage by shrinking existing attachments and re-uploading them in a smaller format.
+This method involves downloading and then compressing attachments into smaller files, before re-uploading them back to Salesforce and deleting the original, larger files to increase storage space.
+This works best for companies with minimal files or significant time to dedicate to the process.
+But even with enough time, this method requires some level of technical expertise and then there are usually limits on the sizes of attachments.
+This solution is likely to be only temporary though, as it can take a lot of time and effort to constantly compress files to free up space.

 Archive your data